SuneoLi/GRunderOCC/README.md

 # Gesture Recognition under Optical Camera Communication

-This ROS metapackage is part of my bachelor's dissertation project for the B.Eng. degree in the major of Computer Science and Technology at Sichuan University.
+This is my bachelor's dissertation project for the B.Eng. degree in the major of Computer Science and Technology at Sichuan University.

-## 1 Introduction
+## 1 ROS Meta Package

+### 1.1 Introduction

 The main function of package recognition_under_occ is to receive an OCC-interfered gesture image, reconstruct it to eliminate the interference, recognize the gesture, and finally publish the result; The other two packages are used for testing.

-## 2 Testing
+### 1.2 Testing

 ```shell
 roscore